ankumpetvimala/Monitoring-prometheus-grafana/README.md

-# Container Monitoring with Prometheus & Grafana
+# Monitoring with Prometheus & Grafana

 This project sets up a container monitoring stack using **Prometheus**, **Grafana**, **Node Exporter**, and **cAdvisor** with **Docker Compose**.